Border Collie dog receiving vaccination.

 Titers, or antibody titer tests, measure the presence and concentration of specific antibodies in your dog’s blood.
 They are increasingly being considered as an alternative to routine annual vaccinations, primarily due to growing concerns about over-vaccination.
 By assessing whether your dog has sufficient immunity, titers can help determine if a booster shot is necessary, thus potentially reducing the frequency of vaccinations.

 While titers can provide valuable information about your dog’s immune status, they are not universally accepted as a complete substitute for vaccinations.
 Some veterinarians argue that not all diseases have reliable titer tests, and certain vaccinations, such as those for rabies, are mandated by law regardless of titer results.
 Additionally, titers might not reflect the entirety of the immune system’s capabilities, such as cell-mediated immunity, which also plays a crucial role in disease protection.
 Titers can also be more expensive and less convenient than routine vaccinations.
-As such, it’s always a good idea to have a thorough discussion with your vet to determine the best approach for your dog.
+Regardless, it’s always a good idea to have a thorough discussion with your vet to determine the best approach for your dog.

 What if your dog misses a booster?

 If your dog misses a booster vaccination, contact your veterinarian as soon as possible.
 Booster shots are essential for maintaining your dog’s immunity against various diseases, and missing a scheduled dose can leave your pet vulnerable.
 Depending on the type of vaccine and the length of time since the missed booster, your vet may recommend either an adjusted vaccination schedule or a repeat of the initial series of shots to ensure optimal protection.
-Remember, regular communication with your vet and staying on top of vaccination schedules will help avoid these issues.
+As such, regular communication with your vet and staying on top of vaccination schedules will help avoid these issues.

 Why it is important for a vet to vaccinate your dog

 There are a number of do-it-yourself vaccination kits available these days.
-They’re tempting, as it’s both expensive and inconvenient to take your dog — especially puppies — in for their shots.
+They’re appealing, as it’s both expensive and inconvenient to take your dog — especially puppies — in for their shots.
 However, there are real advantages to relying on your veterinarian for the entire vaccination process.
 Your regular vet will:

 • Gather a full medical history before the first vaccination, which can come in handy during future treatments